Cessna CitationJet/M2: Development

+In 2021, Cessna announced new versions of the CJ1/M2, CJ3, and CJ4 branded as the Citation Gen2, introducing more advanced avionics, autothrottles, and a variety of cabin and cockpit upgrades.
+In 2024, the company announced plans for equivalent Citation Gen3 models, which are planned to debut the Garmin G3000 PRIME avionics suite and to introduce Garmin emergency autoland in the CJ/M2 series.
+The Gen3 models are expected to enter service in 2026, and Cessna expects to offer upgrade kits to add autoland to Gen2 aircraft with autothrottles.

 Design

 The six-seat CitationJet is a monoplane with a cantilever wing, a retractable tricycle landing gear and a pressurized cabin.

 The jet uses the Citation II's forward fuselage, a new carry-through section, a new laminar flow, supercritical wing developed with NASA and Boeing, and a T-tail.

 Powered by two 1900 lbf Williams FJ44s, the 10,000 lb aircraft has a trailing link undercarriage for smooth landings, and can be flown by a single pilot.

 Range is 1500 nmi with four passengers and it can cruise at 437 kn.

 The CitationJet retains the 58 in inside diameter, circular fuselage cross-section of the Citation I and II, a semi-monocoque construction of conventional aluminum alloys assembled with rivets, fasteners and adhesive bonding.

 To reduce interference drag, a large fairing encases the low wing center section, and the engines are mounted high on the tail.
 Composite materials save weight in non-load-bearing components including fairings and the nose radome.
 The cockpit features EFIS avionics; fuselage length is reduced 11 inches (27 cm) compared to the Citation I, and cabin length is reduced by 1 ft 6 in, but with a lowered center aisle for increased cabin height.
 The cockpit side windows are slightly smaller than those on earlier Citations to lessen interior temperature differences between the cockpit and the main cabin.

 Wing structure is a conventional ladder with chord-wise ribs over front and rear spars, and an aft sub spar to support the landing gear.

 The NASA high-speed 0213 airfoil sustains natural laminar flow over 30% of the upper surface for 10-15% better lift-to-drag ratio than the larger NACA 23000-series wing of the Citation I. To maintain the wing's laminar-flow qualities and reduce weight, icing protection is provided by ducted bleed air rather than the deicing boots or fluid deicing systems used on earlier Citations.

 Its FJ44 engine has a 16:1 overall pressure ratio and a 2.58:1 bypass ratio.
 Early CitationJet models have a novel design feature to reduce weight: rather than conventional thrust reversers, the aircraft are equipped with thrust attenuator paddles that pivot from the rear fuselage, similar to those used on the Cessna T-37 Tweet military trainer.